fishsciences/artemis_methods/results/results.md

 datasets.
 Blue areas are the 95\% Credible Intervals, while black areas are the median parameter estimates.
 The "true value" used in the simulation is marked as a dashed line.](analysis/figs/coef_est_compare.png)

+In comparision between `artemis` models and a binomial mixed-effects model fit to the same data, the binomial data showed both better precision and recall for the in-sample data, compared to the `artemis` model (0.92 vs. 0.72 precision; 0.94 vs. 0.88 recall).
+However, when used to classify out-of-sample data, the binomial model's performance showed similar results to the `artemis` predictions in precision (0.57 vs 0.56 precision), but worse recall (0.69 vs 0.77 recall).
+This suggests that the binomial data was overfit to the original data.
+Futhermore, the binomial model would produce more false negatives compared to the `artemis` classification predicting the same data.